-Terry Tsue, MD, FACS, combines his expertise as professor, surgeon and researcher to provide clinical oversight at The University of Kansas Cancer Center as physician in chief.
-He is nationally recognized for his expertise in microvascular reconstructive surgery for head and neck cancers and, specifically, microvascular reconstruction of the jaw.
+Jeffrey Holzbeierlein, MD, FACS, combines his expertise as professor, surgeon and researcher to provide clinical oversight at The University of Kansas Cancer Center as physician in chief.
+He is nationally recognized for his expertise in genitourinary malignancies and has the largest experience and volume in bladder cancer surgery reconstruction in the region.

 Andrew Godwin, PhD